 If recipients react positively to the emails, they get more in-depth educational materials and even a product demo.

-But if they don’t open the subsequent emails, they are put on a path of less time-consuming educational materials and will be eventually taken off the drip campaign workflow.
+But if they don’t open the subsequent emails, they are put on a path of less time-consuming educational materials and will eventually be taken off the drip campaign workflow.

 Word-of-mouth marketing is the process of influencing and encouraging natural discussions about a product, service, or company.